jessie-z059/rdkit_mfp/README.md

 Data preprocessing:
 -
-- sanitize(), function under rdkit.Chem.AllChem, assigns properties (aromaticity, bond orders, and formal charges) based on the molecular structure. and checks for chemical errors or inconsistencies in the molecular representation.
+- sanitize(): a function in rdkit.Chem.AllChem library Assigns properties (aromaticity, bond orders, and formal charges) based on the molecular structure, and checks for chemical errors or inconsistencies in the molecular representation.

 1. Randomly pick a manageable batch of data (2500 molecules) from the enormous library for cleaning.